judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 #### Verify SNMP sessions are created across interface with macsec configuration.
   Configure the macsec profile on interface and check if the snmp walk succeeds from the peer VM.

-### Testcase : More usecases and fault handling scenario's
+### Testcase : Deployment usecases and fault handling scenario's
   This testcase covers the various fault scenario's and the expected behavior.

 #### Link flap on an interface with macsec configured.